Button

 the soft, velvet-like feel imparted.
 Used

-also on computer mice and electronic remote controls, the low gloss sheen is
+also on computer mice and electronic remote controls, the low gloss sheen is in cars helpful because being absorptive, glare is reduced and Ferrari

-uses them with both a clear and black finish.
+uses both a clear and black finish.

 It’s an issue not exclusive to Ferraris although owners of